shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 <img width="400px" src="/assets/seam-carve-depend.svg" />

-Now imagine splitting the image up into a bunch of ***strips***, where each strip is a set of contiguous rows.
-One strip can be be processed in two rounds of triangles, as depicted below, where we first do all of the downward-pointing triangles in parallel, and then do all of the upward-pointing triangles.
+We can use triangles likes these to split up the work in a nice way.
+First, image grouping adjacent rows into ***strips***.
+Within one strip, cover the top of the strip with a bunch downward-pointing triangles.
+The leftover space will look like a bunch of upward-pointing triangles, each of which has all of its dependencies already satisfied (this is not immediately obvious but drawing a picture will help).
+So, we can process one strip in two parallel rounds, where first we do a bunch of downward-pointing triangles in parallel, and then we do a bunch of upward-pointing triangles to fill in the leftover space.

-This is only correct because the dependencies of each location are triangular above it.
+Here's a picture using triangles that are 6 pixels wide at the base.
+Note that if we use triangles of even base-width, then these tile naturally with no overlap.

 <img width="400px" src="/assets/seam-carve-strips.svg" />

-(Note: We're using triangles of even width at the base, because these tile naturally within a strip.
-If we wanted to use odd-width triangles, we would still have to use even-width triangles to fill in the left-over space, so we might as well make our lives easier and only use one type of triangle.)
+How wide should each triangle be in practice?
 Recall that a reasonable target granularity is about one or two thousand pixels.
-If we use triangles with a base-width of 80, then each triangle contains 1560 pixels.
-This is good news: an image of width 1K can fit 12 such triangles, yielding a maximum speedup of 12x.
-On a high-resolution 4K image, we can achieve up to 50x speedup.
+If we use triangles with a base-width of 64, then each triangle contains 1056 pixels; a base-width of 90 yields 2070 pixels.
+So a base-width somewhere between 64 and 90 pixels seems appropriate.

+This is good news: if we use a base-width of e.g. 80, then we can fit 12 triangles horizontally in a 1K-width image, suggesting a maximum possible speedup of 12x.
+On a high-resolution 4K image, we could fit 50 such triangles horizontally.
+This is a bit improvement over the row-major limit of around 2 or 4 grains.

 ## Implementation and performance